ocaml-sf/ocaml-sf-website/src/internal/invoice-information.md

 that let you setup online accounts and provide you with such international-friendly account metadata, for a relatively small fee.

+### Tax information

+You should specify in the invoice how much of the price is Value Added Tax (VAT), even if it is zero.

 ## Other information